neogeographica/quakesounds/LAUNCHING.md

     C:\Users\Me\Desktop\quakesounds.py

+Or if your command prompt is currently in the same directory with it:

+    .\quakesounds.py

-If you have placed "quakesounds.py" in a directory that is in your executables path, you don't even have to specify what directory it is in; just enter:
+If you have placed "quakesounds.py" in your executables path, when you run it you won't have to specify what directory it is in; from any working directory you can just enter:

     quakesounds.py

-Now if you don't have Python in your executables path, or if on Windows you don't have ".py" files associated with Python, then the above examples wouldn't work.
+Now if you don't have Python in your executables path, or if on Windows you don't have ".py" files associated with Python, then the above examples won't work.
 In that case you'll have to explicitly run Python and give it the path to quakesounds.py, like so:

     C:\Python27\python.exe C:\Users\Me\Desktop\quakesounds.py

+In any of these cases, you can send command-line arguments to quakesounds by adding them after "quakesounds.py" in the command line.
+README.md has some examples of using command-line arguments.

 ### GUI launch